 Santa Maria Cathedral

 At the summit of the old town is the Catedral de Santa Maria, which dominates the skyline with its majestic 13th-century architecture.
-It has been undergoing a lengthy restoration programme for many years and remains one of the most beautiful religious buildings in northern Spain.
+It has been undergoing a lengthy restoration program for many years and remains one of northern Spain’s most beautiful religious buildings.

 -